More education should be. Here are the alternatives.

 While researching the best institution for their career goals, students should verify that the school is accredited, which guarantees they will graduate with the skills necessary to get a job, and a license, if that’s required.

-*Community college Two-year associate’s degree programs are very affordable and prepare students for employment right after graduation or to continue on to a bachelor’s degree.
+*Community college Two-year associate’s degree programs offered by community colleges are very affordable and prepare students for employment right after graduation or to continue on to a bachelor’s degree.
 Students can earn associate’s degrees in such areas as information systems, nursing, business administration, fashion merchandising, respiratory care, criminal justice, as well as professional certification in skilled occupations such as computer programming, digital filmmaking, emergency medical technology, paralegal and small business entrepreneurship.

 *Trade schools While some community colleges offer occupational training, trade schools play an important role today.
 They provide the necessary instruction in areas like automotive repair, heating/ventilation/air conditioning (HVAC), cosmetology, culinary arts and manufacturing, among others, where skilled workers are in high demand in well-paying jobs.